Nurul Islam Shishu: Political career

-Forming BNP
+Forming Bangladesh Nationalist Party

-Shishu was made the acting convenor of the Jatiyatabadi Ganatantrik Dal, a political front which was the predecessor to the BNP.
+Shishu was made the acting convenor of the Jatiyatabadi Ganatantrik Dal, a political front that was the predecessor to the BNP.
 As Ziaur Rahman was the CMLA, he could not actively keep in contact with politicians to help form a party.
 Shishu kept communications with all the politicians on behalf of Ziaur Rahman.
 Shishu helped President Ziaur Rahman form the Bangladesh Nationalist Party and oversaw the recruitment of politicians into the party.

-Shishu served as the Minister of Agriculture in the cabinet of President Ziaur Rahman.
+Shishu served as the minister of agriculture in the cabinet of President Ziaur Rahman.
 Most of the members of the Zia cabinet were vetted by Shishu on behalf of Zia.
 After the assassination of Ziaur Rahman, BNP was at the brink of factionalization.
-The largest faction of BNP wanted Shishu to take over as chairman of the party.
+The largest faction of the BNP wanted Shishu to take over as chairman of the party.
 Shishu put his support behind Justice Abdus Sattar instead and made him the chairman.
 Shishu played a vital role in inducting Khaleda Zia into the BNP.
-He later served as the acting General Secretary of the Bangladesh Nationalist Party while Khaleda Zia was the chairperson of the party.
+He later served as the acting general secretary of the Bangladesh Nationalist Party while Khaleda Zia was the chairperson of the party.
 He was dismissed from the post of minister by Hussain Mohammad Ershad.

-He retired from Bangladesh Army, when he was 40, with the rank of Major General.
-Shishu retired from politics and moved to Oklahoma, United States in 1991.
+He retired from the Bangladesh Army when he was 40, with the rank of major general.
+Shishu retired from politics and moved to Oklahoma, United States, in 1991.